Hedge Funds Lead Bitcoin ETF Investment Surge

 “The Bitcoin ETFs have put together a solid two weeks with $1.3 billion in inflows, which offsets the entirety of the negative flows in April—putting them back around high water mark of +$12.3 billion net since launch.
 This key number IMO bc it nets out inflows and outflows (which are normal),” Bloomberg ETF analyst Eric Balchunas said.

-However, amidst this ETF fervor, on-chain Bitcoin transactions depict a subdued landscape, marked by dwindling transaction volumes.
+However, amidst this ETF fervor, on-chain Bitcoin transactions depict a subdued space, marked by dwindling transaction volumes.
 According to IntoTheBlock data, the 7-day average for new BTC addresses plummeted to 276,000 last week, hitting its lowest point since July 2018.

 Read more: What Is a Bitcoin ETF?